iza-institute-of-labor-economics/gettsim/docs/geps/gep-01.rst

 a nutshell and without explanations, these conventions are:

 * Names follow standard Python conventions (``lowercase_with_underscores``).
+  Abbreviations of words that form a part of these names are always followed by an underscore, unless it is the last word.
 * Names should be long enough to be readable, but

   - for column names in the user-facing API, there is a hard limit of 15 characters;